hamidhassan85/data_analyst/Instructions/Labs/09-create-power-bi-dashboard.md

     ![Picture 45](Linked_image_Files/09-create-power-bi-dashboard_image22.png)

 1. To add a tile based on a question, at the top-left of the dashboard, select **Ask a Question About Your Data**.

-	> *You can use the Q&A feature to ask a question, and Power BI will respond will a visual.*
+	*You can use the Q&A feature to ask a question, and Power BI will respond with a visual.*

     ![Picture 7](Linked_image_Files/09-create-power-bi-dashboard_image23.png)